michael2012z/BitBible/markdown/KJV/files/Gen.md

 49. And Joseph gathered corn as the sand of the sea, very much, until he left numbering; for it was without number.

-50. And unto Joseph were born two sons before the years of famine came, which Asenath the daughter of Poti–pherah priest of On bare unto him.priest: or, prince
+50. And unto Joseph were born two sons before the years of famine came, which Asenath the daughter of Poti–pherah priest of On bare unto him.

-51. And Joseph called the name of the firstborn Manasseh: For God, said he, hath made me forget all my toil, and all my father’s house.Manasseh: that is, Forgetting
+51. And Joseph called the name of the firstborn Manasseh: For God, said he, hath made me forget all my toil, and all my father’s house.

-52. And the name of the second called he Ephraim: For God hath caused me to be fruitful in the land of my affliction.Ephraim: that is, Fruitful
+52. And the name of the second called he Ephraim: For God hath caused me to be fruitful in the land of my affliction.

 53. And the seven years of plenteousness, that was in the land of Egypt, were ended.